-National consultation meeting was conducted on 8th July 2021 with participation from the relevant MOH departments, the World Bank, and representatives from the IP community and CSO/NGO working in health, IP, PwD and gender.
-The consultation provided an opportunity to share information about the project and solicit feedback, including on issues related to GBV, VAC, PwD and IP specifically, as well as ways to mitigate any potential project risks that might affect key vulnerable groups.
+National consultation meeting was conducted on 8th July 2021 with more than 46 participants from relevant MOH departments, the World Bank, and representatives from the IP community and CSO/NGO working in health, IP, PwD and gender.
+The consultation provided an opportunity to share information about the project and relevant ESF instruments and solicit feedback, including on issues related to GBV, VAC, PwD and IP, as well as project risks and impacts.
 The draft version of the relevant ESMF instruments will be disclosed through the MOH webpage.
-Feedback received during consultation will be taken into account in the final version of the instruments.
+Feedback received during consultation was incorporated into the ESMF.
 The ongoing consultation with ethnic groups and their representatives during project implementation may require using existing communication channels as described in Table 3 above.
 (See ANNEX 1 Template for Documentation of Consultations)